 From the early 1960s to the late 1980s, more than 200 ships sank in the mysterious waters of Poyang Lake, which is known as China’s Bermuda Triangle.
-The incidents have resulted in numerous ships and more than 1,600 people gone missing, with over 30 survivors driven insane.
+The incidents have resulted in numerous ships and more than 1,600 people going missing, with over 30 survivors driven insane.

-Poyang Lake is the largest freshwater lake in China, and it is located in Jiangxi Province in the southeast of China.
+Poyang Lake is the largest freshwater lake in China, and it is located in Jiangxi Province in Southeast China.
 The lake’s actual size fluctuates tremendously.
 According to the Encyclopædia Britannica, at its fullest in summer, “it is 1,385 square miles (3,585 square km), but precise measurement is impossible because the difference between flood level and low-water level is sometimes as much as 25 feet (8 meters).”

 According to the department in charge of maritime affairs, large ships with payloads as heavy as 2,000 tons have sunk in Poyang Lake.
 On Aug.
 3, 1985, 13 ships were lost on a single day, which is an extremely rare event in maritime history.

 Scientists have been trying to unravel Poyang Lake’s mysteries for years, but no investigations have yielded any concrete conclusions.